 - Control Card.
 Available only to VOSA and the Police for carrying out enforcement.

-4 Who can supply me with Digital Tachograph smartcards?
+supply me with Digital Tachograph smartcards?

 In the UK Driver Card and Company Card application packs are available from the Driver & Vehicle Licensing Agency (DVLA).
 Call the DVLA digital tachograph helpline on 0300 790 6109, or see further information in our Compliance & Advice pages.

 Workshop Card application forms are available from VOSA.
 For further information and to get the required forms call the VOSA helpline on 0300 123 9000, or go to the VOSA – Workshop Cards section of the Business Link site.